News & Trending Travel News

 Tomasz Zajda/Adobe sea front rv camping spot

-While you might be enticed to hit a bunch of destinations on your first trip, you don’t want to overreach.
-You don’t want to be rolling into a campsite late at night after miles of driving only to have to figure out how to set up your new RV by yourself and in the dark.
+You don’t want to roll into a campsite late at night after miles of driving only to have to figure out how to set up your new RV by yourself and in the dark.
 And you don’t want to get only a little sleep before doing it all over again the next day.

-Pad your estimated travel time to account for what you plan to do when you set up at your destination and how long that set up will take.
+Pad your estimated travel time to account for what you plan to do when you set up at your destination (and how long that setup will take).

 Skipping driving classes